 Pulmonary hypertension (PAH) is abnormally high blood pressure in the arteries of the lungs.
-It makes the right side of the heart need to work harder than normal.
+With PAH, the right side of the heart has to work harder than normal.

-As the illness progresses, you will need to learn more about taking care of yourself, as well as to make changes in the home and get more help around the home.
+As the illness worsens, you will need to do more to take care of yourself.
+You will also need to make changes in your home and get more help around the house.